walterhiggins/ScriptCraft/docs/API-Reference.md

  `/js console.log(self.name)`

- ... but not in any javascript module you create yourself or in any event handling code. `self` is a temporary short-lived variable which only exists in the context of the in-game or server command prompts.
+ ... but not in any JavaScript module you create yourself or in any event handling code. `self` is a temporary short-lived variable which only exists in the context of the in-game or server command prompts.